surveyjs/survey-library/docs/get-started-react.md

 [View Full Code on GitHub](https://github.com/surveyjs/code-examples/tree/main/get-started-library/react (linkStyle))

+If you are looking for a quick-start application that includes all SurveyJS components, refer to the following GitHub repositories:

+- <a href="https://github.com/surveyjs/surveyjs_react_quickstart" target="_blank">SurveyJS + React Quickstart Template</a>
+- <a href="https://github.com/surveyjs/surveyjs-nextjs" target="_blank">SurveyJS + Next.js Quickstart Template</a>

 ## Install the `survey-react-ui` npm Package

 SurveyJS Form Library for React consists of two npm packages: [`survey-core`](https://www.npmjs.com/package/survey-core) (platform-independent code) and [`survey-react-ui`](https://www.npmjs.com/package/survey-react-ui) (rendering code).
 Run the following command to install `survey-react-ui`.
 The `survey-core` package will be installed automatically as a dependency.